r4plh/videoEra/sound/sound-physics-and-perception-guide.md

 - A sound with a pure, clean sine wave, like a tuning fork
 - Contains only one frequency
 - In this simple case, the general term "frequency" and "fundamental frequency" are the same
+- A pure tone can be described by a simple mathematical equation like `y(t) = A sin(2πft)`

 ### Complex Sound (Quasi-Periodic)
 - Sounds from real-world sources like musical instruments or the human voice
 - Their waveforms are complex and jagged, but they have a repeating pattern
+- It is impractical to write one single, simple equation for such a complex shape
-- These complex sounds are not made of one frequency but are a combination of many simple sine waves added together
+- Instead of a single equation, these sounds are understood as a combination of many simple sine waves added together
 - The mathematical "recipe" for this combination is called a **Fourier Series**
+- This means we don't look for one equation for the whole sound; we look for the many simple sine waves that build it

 ## 4. The Recipe of Sound: Fundamental Frequency and Harmonics